kamshory/OTP-Pi/README.md

 OTP-Pi allows users to set up SMS sending.
 For example: a user uses 4 modems with 4 different SIM cards from different telecommunication operators.

 1. Modem 1 with SIM Card from Telecommunications Operator 1
-2. Modem 2 with SIM Card from Telecommunication Operator 2
+2. Modem 2 with SIM Card from Telecommunications Operator 2
-3. Modem 3 with SIM Card from Telecommunication Operator 3
+3. Modem 3 with SIM Card from Telecommunications Operator 3
 4. Modem 4 with SIM Card from Telecommunications Operator 4

 Telecommunications Operator 1 applies a fee of IDR 50 for numbers with prefixes `62871` and `62872` and applies a fee of IDR 350 for numbers other than that.